-Starting with story is going to disappoint a lot of you here to just make pretty pictures, but “Story is King” has got to be the most overstated and under-applied principle of media making.
+Starting with story is going to disappoint a lot of you here to just make pretty pictures, but “Story is King” has got to be one of the most overstated and under-applied principles of media making.
 This Pixar-coined phrase has graduated to beyond-cliché status because of its importance as a first step in the creation process.
 As able wise man Abe Weissman says “If you’re going to have a voice, you’d better be careful what that voice says.”

 Stories help us make sense of the world and seem to have done so as long as man has been self aware.
 One oft-cited historical source is Aristotle, who in 350 BC defines a “well-constructed plot” with great application to modern story telling.
 Some of his observations may seem self evident in retrospect, but several fundamentals he mentions are often neglected.
 We’ll use several of his ideas to frame our discussion.
 Remember at all times that you are writing your story for an audience, and the “pity, fear and catharsis” you kindle within them are what make your story memorable.
 Tension drives stories.
 Uncertain anticipation in the audience can be the tension; it doesn’t have to be a character conflict.
 Conflict ultimately leading to crisis, makes for watchable material.
 Journeying with a character for our own cathartic experience is our right as an audience.
 Aristotle determines the need for believable consistent characters with enough good in them to be relatable.
 Acting and doing need to feel properly motivated by dimensionally fleshed-out characters.
 He advocates they experience a “change from ignorance to knowledge“.
 Too often stories show no development in the course of a character’s journey.
 A “destructive or painful” tragic incident.
 He advocates a beginning, middle and end.
 A caution to avoid overdeveloped spectacle.
 Aristotle’s poetics are more plot than character driven, which may not be so modern an approach, but of plot he says “A well-constructed plot should…be single in its issue“.
 As simple as that sounds, too many students can’t even figure out what their story is “about”.
 And once they do, they have a hard time sticking to it.
 The process of story, from planning through post, is one of whittling down the unnecessary and discovering what your true message is all about.
 It’s not unlike the quote attributed to Michelangelo: “I saw the angel in the marble and carved until I set him free.”
 A bit dramatic, but you get the gist.

 Exposition.
 Establish world (status quo).
 Inciting incident kicks off the journey.
 Establishment of “dramatic question”–the big question of the whole show (e.g. “will he get the girl?”)